cyberbotics/webots-doc/reference/camera.md

     *vertical FOV = fieldOfView * height / width*

-- `width`: width of the image in pixels
+- `width`: width of the image in pixels.

-- `height`: height of the image in pixels
+- `height`: height of the image in pixels.

 - `spherical`: switch between a planar or a spherical projection.
 A spherical projection can be used for example to simulate a fisheye lens.